etienne-napoleone/whaleherder/README.md

 🏗 Work in progress 🚧

-Whaleherder is a swarm service watching for docker hub webhooks.
-Once the tag of the managed images get updated, it will update your service accordingly.
+Whaleherder is a flask app listening for docker hub webhooks.
+Once a new image get pushed to the managed tag of the managed tags, it will trigger a docker service update accordingly.

 ## Installation